Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 If you provided your users a link so they can start Set-OutlookSignatures.ps1 with the correct parameters on their own, you may want to use the official icon: `'.\logo\Set-OutlookSignatures Icon.ico'`

-Please see `.\sample code\Set-OutlookSignatures.cmd` for an example.
+Please see `'.\sample code\Set-OutlookSignatures.cmd'` for an example.
 Don't forget to adopt path names to your environment.
 ## 15.11.
 How to create a shortcut to the script with parameters?
 You may want to provide a link on the desktop or in the start menu, so they can start the script on their own.